 Buddhist monasteries have certain social conventions intended to support mindfulness and a sense of respect in everyday interactions.
 For people visiting the monastery who are unfamiliar with the etiquette, it can sometimes feel intimidating.

-- When addressing a nun, it is appropriate to use the title “Ayya” or “Sister.”
+- When addressing a monastic, it is appropriate to use the title “Ayya” or “Ayye.”

-- Please dress modestly when visiting the monastery (no tank tops or skirts/shorts which fall above the knee, please).
+- Please dress modestly when visiting the monastery (no tank tops or skirts/shorts which fall above the knee).

-- It is inappropriate for a nun to be alone with a man.
-It is also not appropriate for a nun to hug a man.
+- It is inappropriate for a bhikkhuni to be alone with a man.
+It is also not appropriate for a bhikkhuni to hug a man.

-- A nun cannot receive or handle money.
-Instead, lay supporters manage donations that are offered to support the nuns.
+- A monastic cannot receive or handle money.
+Instead, lay supporters manage donations that are offered to support the monastics.

 - When listening to a Dhamma talk it is respectful to remove any headwear (unless one needs to cover one’s head for health reasons).

-- One should not eat or drink while listening to a Dhamma talk.
+- One should not eat or drink while listening to a Dhamma talk, so one can pay full attention.

 In the Shrine Room